MD Registration & Student Records

 Use the American Medical Association’s Fellowship and Residency Electronic Interactive Database Access System, FREIDA, to search for residency and fellowship programs.
 Learn more about FREIDA.

-Third-year students may apply for electives at other medical schools with the Association of American Medical Colleges’ Visiting Student Learning Opportunities (VSLO).
-The Office of Registration and Student Records assists with this process.
-All extramural electives must be approved by the associate dean of students and diversity and the vice dean or designee.
+The Office of Registration and Student records supports third-year students as they apply for extramural elective rotations.
+The office will provide access to the Association of American Medical Colleges’ Visiting Student Learning Opportunities (VSLO) and provides support throughout the application process.
+All extramural electives must be approved by the associate dean of students or designee.
 Learn more about this process through VSLO.

 National Resident Matching Program